 Haustein, Jörg.
 Writing Religious History: The Historiography of Ethiopian Pentecostalism.
 Wiesbaden: Harrassowitz, 2011.

 Solomon Kebede. _ _ _ [Before It Was Known by This Name.
 The 25th Anniversary of the Ethiopian Full Gospel Believer’s Church: From 1959 to 1984 A.M.].
-Ed.
-Ethiopian Full Gospel Believer’s Church, 16.
-Addis Ababa, 1992 [A.D.]
+Edited by Ethiopian Full Gospel Believer’s Church, 16.
+Addis Ababa, 1992 [A.D.].

 Yosef Kidanewold.
 “The History of the Pentecostal Movement in Addis Ababa: 1963-1976.”
 BA thesis.
 Addis Ababa University, History Department, 1976.

-Q: Seminary Paper, article in Christian magazine, etc. ?
+Q: Seminary Paper, article in Christian magazine, etc.?

 Cross-reference